 During the ride user usually keep iPhone in a pocket.
 Voice Feedback help to keep user informed on vital ride statistics, such as speed, distance, time and calories burned.
 User may select which statistics to listen and how often app will tell them (based on time or distance passed).

 Ditches and Potholes are very annoying problems on pavement – especially for road bikes with thin tires.
 They can even cause serious bicycle equipment and rider joints problems.
 During the ride, if rider noticed a pothole, he/she may click on “New Pothole” button on screen to record its location.
 New Pothole may also be reported when phone is in a pocket – by pressing a headphones remote controller button three times (middle / main button on controller).
 Collected potholes can be browsed from Settings interface.
 They also can be edited – to see it in context of map/satellite image or adjust its severity.

-When you ride next time on the same route, you can enable pothole notification setting and application will let you know when pothole is near (e.g. in 50 yards radius).
+When ride next time on the same route, you can enable pothole notification setting and application will let rider know when pothole is near (in 50 yards radius).
 This way rider can be alerted in time and watch to bypass such a pothole.